renatosaksanni/fastchacha20/README.md

 # FastChaCha20

-FastChaCha20 is a Go library that provides an optimized implementation of the **ChaCha20-Poly1305** encryption algorithm.
+FastChaCha20 is a Go library that provides an optimized implementation of the **XChaCha20-Poly1305** encryption algorithm.
 It leverages Go's concurrency features to encrypt and decrypt data in parallel, enhancing performance for large data sets.
+XChaCha20-Poly1305 uses a 24-byte nonce, so ensure you generate one of that length for each message.

 ## Table of Contents